Northern Domino (eA)

 Em > E > eA ? eG ? eH > e

-The effect of ancient domino combined with other domino alleles (eA/eG, eA/eH) is unknown since such pairings are very rare[1].
-But eA is very similar to eG while eH should cause a stronger effect.
+The effect of Northern domino combined with other domino alleles (eA/eG, eA/eH) is unknown since such pairings are very rare[1].
+But eA is very similar to eG, while eH should cause a stronger effect.

 An eA/- genotype impacts any phenotypes regulated by the K locus and A locus.

 Domino decreases the amount of eumelanin in any pattern.
-It often also turns a dog’s whiskers, hair roots, and undercoat very pale and creates a prominent vertical pink stripe on the nose.
+It often also turns a dog’s whiskers, hair roots, and undercoat very pale and can create a prominent vertical pink stripe on the nose.

 Northern Domino Coat Color pink nose stripe

-But ancient domino gives very different phenotypes depending on the actual background it works on.
+But Northern domino gives very different phenotypes depending on the actual background it works on.
 Even in affected dogs, its expression varies from very minimal to very obvious.

 A locus patterns span a broad range from very yellow to very black patterns and often show some overlap due to incomplete dominance at the A locus.
 This is reflected in their domino versions, e.g. a very light tan point domino can mimic a very dark agouti domino.

-And in some cases it can be surprisingly hard to distinguish between domino patterns and some other patterns.
-In some cases, domino can resemble regular recessive red (a pale sable domino can look very solid cream), sable (clear sable and sable domino can look similar), tan point (KB/- at/- domino can mimic normal points), or wolfgrey (KB/- aw/- domino can look very grizzly)[1].
+And in some cases, it can be surprisingly hard to distinguish between domino patterns and some other patterns.
+For example, domino can resemble regular recessive red (a pale sable domino can look very solid cream), sable (clear sable and sable domino can look similar), tan point (KB/- at/- domino can mimic normal points), or wolfgray (KB/- aw/- domino can look very grizzly)[1].

-In addition, countershading lightens ventral phaeomelanin.
+In addition, countershading lightens the ventral phaeomelanin on a dog.
 Some people find it hard to distinguish between the pale open face markings in some domino patterns and the pale face markings from countershading.
-It doesn’t help that many domino breeds also have countershading at the same time!
+It doesn’t help that many domino breeds have both at the same time!

-In a dominant black dog, you normally would expect a solid dark coloration in all pigmented areas.
-But domino downregulates black from the K locus, so the A locus pattern becomes visible to some degree.
+A dominant black (KB/-) dog should have a solid dark coat.
+But domino (KB/- eA/-) downregulates black from the K locus, so the A locus pattern becomes visible to some degree.

-KB domino combined Ay or Ays (clear sable or shaded sable) often results in a uniform gray color (some breeds call it “blue”).
-Or it can mimic a sable pattern with some gray overlay at the back.
+KB domino combined with sable often results in a uniform gray color (some breeds call it “blue“).
+Or it can mimic a sable pattern with some gray overlay on the back and face.

 KB domino combined aw (agouti) can look uniformly grayish or mimic agouti, just more smudgy and grizzled.